offbynull/actors/README.md

  * receive messages and write them to a file.
  * visualize incoming messages using Swing or JavaFX.

+Gateways run in their own isolated thread / threadpools.

+### Differences

+Unlike some other actor frameworks ...

+ 1. **Peernetic doesn't provide a "central directory" for actors/gateways.** Before a primitive can send messages to another primitive, it needs to be linked to that other primitive.
+This is done by binding Shuttles.
+If you've used other actor frameworks before, shuttles are similar to mailboxes.
+ 1. **Peernetic doesn't provide guarantees around message delivery.** The underlying transport mechanism is what determines guarantees around message delivery.
+Actors/Gateways communicating locally will have messages that are delivered and in ordered.
+But, if messages are piped over a volatile transport (e.g. UDP), nothing is guaranteed -- P2P algorithms should be able to operate in the face of message loss, message duplication, jitter, latency, etc..
+ 1. **Peernetic doesn't use Futures/Promises.** Gateways are used instead.

 ## Examples

-It's highly recommended that you go through the [concepts primer](#Concepts) before digging in to these examples.
+It's highly recommended that you go through the [concepts primer](#concepts) before digging in to these examples.

 ### Simple Hello World